Invariant Jet differentials and Asymptotic Serre duality: Main Results

 to be positive.
-However the calculations with $\Theta$ involves more complicated estimates.
-We pose the question of existence of a positive lower bound for the global sections of the bundle in (3.3) as a step toward the Green-Griffiths conjecture.

-\begin{remark} In \cite{DR} the existence of dual sections to $H^0(X,E_{k,m}^{GG}V^*)$ for $m \gg k \gg 0$ has been proved using Morse inequalities, involving higher cohomologies of $X_k$ with similar coefficients, cf. loc. cit.. \end{remark}
+However, the calculations with $\Theta$ involve more complicated estimates.
+Therefore, we pose the question of the existence of a positive lower bound for the global sections of the bundle in \eqref{eq:globaldual} as a step toward the Green-Griffiths conjecture. \begin{remark} In \cite{DR} the existence of dual sections to $H^0(X,E_{k,m}^{GG}V^*)$ for $m \gg k \gg 0$ has been proved using the Morse inequalities, involving higher cohomologies of $X_k$ with similar coefficients, cf. loc. cit. \end{remark}